 Dr. Gooch's personal interests include being a mother to her young son, reality television and Dunkin' donuts coffee.

 John Norris, PharmD, BCPS, BCCCP

-I began my pre-pharmacy education at Campbell University.
-After two years of undergraduate education, I attended Campbell University's College of Pharmacy and Health Sciences' Doctor of Pharmacy program, graduating in 2016.
-Following completion, I continued my clinical training by completing a PGY-1 residency at FirstHealth Moore Regional Hospital.
-I worked as a staff/clinical pharmacist at Moore Regional prior to accepting my current position as clinical pharmacist dedicated to the emergency department.
+John began his pre-pharmacy education at Campbell University.
+After two years of undergraduate education, he attended Campbell University's College of Pharmacy and Health Sciences' Doctor of Pharmacy program, graduating in 2016.
+Following completion, he continued his clinical training by completing a PGY-1 residency at FirstHealth Moore Regional Hospital.
+John worked as a staff/clinical pharmacist at Moore Regional prior to accepting his current position as clinical pharmacist dedicated to the emergency department.

-In addition, I serve as co-preceptor of the Longitudinal Education and Emergency Medicine PGY-1 Residency Rotations.
-My clinical interests include infectious diseases/antimicrobial stewardship, emergency medicine, critical care, and teaching/precepting students.
+In addition, he serves as co-preceptor of the Longitudinal Education and Emergency Medicine PGY-1 Residency Rotations.
+His clinical interests include emergency medicine, critical care, infectious diseases/antimicrobial stewardship, biostatistics, and teaching/precepting.

-My personal interests include movie nights, fitness, live music, gaming, reading, and traveling.
+His personal interests include fitness, watching movies, gaming, reading, and traveling.

 Our Current Residents